mangix/express-sledge/README.md

 - sledge(urlPattern , config , baseControllerPath);

 	- `urlPattern` any pattern supported by express

 	- `config` Object , see [lib/config.json](./lib/config.json)

 	- `baseControllerPath` path of routers directory. `require("path").join(__dirname , "routes")`

-	this will parse the config to express.Router and add function `result` to `express.Response` .
+	This will parse the config to express.Router and add function `result` to `express.Response` .
 You can use this function to choose which view to render.
 Of course , you can still use express.Response.render or other functions.